brevzin/cpp_proposals/1870_forwarding_range/forwarding-range.md

 > the validity of iterators obtained from the object denoted by `E` is not tied to the lifetime of that object.

-clarified more more in the subsequent note:
+clarified more in the subsequent note:

 > *[ Note*: Since the validity of iterators is not tied to the lifetime of an object whose type models _`forwarding-range`_, a function can accept arguments of such a type by value and return iterators obtained from it without danger of dangling.
 *— end note ]*